 ACEs are strongly associated, in a dose-response fashion, with some of the most common and serious health conditions facing our society today, including at least 9 of the 10 leading causes of death in the United States.
 (2) (3) Identifying a history of trauma in children and adults and responding with trauma-informed care, can improve the health and well-being of individuals and families and lower long-term health costs.

 An ACE screening evaluates children and adults for ACEs experienced by age 18:

 - Neglect: physical and emotional neglect

-- Household dysfunction: parental incarceration, mental illness, substance use, parental separation or divorce, and intimate partner violence
+- Household dysfunction: growing up with household incarceration, mental illness, substance dependence, parental separation or divorce, or intimate partner violence

 The following screening tools must be used to obtain Medi-Cal payment – find the tools on the screening tools page: